 CANSKATE is Skate Canada’s flagship learn-to-skate program.
 It teaches the fundamentals of skating in a progressive and sequential manner.
 Lessons are taught in a group format led by a Certified Skate Canada Professional Coach, with the assistance of a trained Program Assistant.
 Group sizes are of no more then 8 skaters.
-Canskate is designed for all ages, the focus is on fun, participation and basic skill development that can be used for figure skating, hockey, ringette and synchronized skating.
+Canskate is designed for all ages, with the focus is on fun, participation and basic skill development that can be used for figure skating, hockey, ringette and synchronized skating.

 Pre-CanSkate is a 30 minute learn-to-skate program, especially designed for those participants who are 3-5 years of age, who have no skating experience.
-Lessons are in a group format and led by an Nationally Certified Professional Coach with the assistance of trained Program Assistants.
+Lessons are in a group format and led by a Certified Skate Canada Professional Coach with the assistance of trained Program Assistants.
 Group sizes are no more then 8 skaters.
 Skaters who master PreCanSkate skills are moved to CanSkate level as soon as they are ready.

 CanSkate Power program follows the same format as the CanSkate Stage 1-3 program.
 Skaters in the CanSkate Power program will learn the basic fundamentals of skating forwards, backwards, stopping and turning that will enhance their skills for hockey or ringette.
 Lessons are taught in a group format by a Certified Skate Canada Professional Coach, with a group size of no more then 8 skaters.
 A CSA approved hockey helmet is required for all participants.
 Participants must be in hockey skates and use hockey/ringette sticks and gloves.

-Adult CanSkate is a 40 minute session that follows the same format as the CanSkate program, with the exception of badges and incentives.
-Lessons are in a group format and led by a Certified Skate Canada Professional Coach, with a group size of no more then 8 skaters.
+Adult CanSkate is a 40 minute session that follows the same format as the CanSkate program.
+Lessons are taught in a group format and led by a Certified Skate Canada Professional Coach, with a group size of no more then 8 skaters.
 All level of Adult skaters are welcome from first steps on the ice to adults that have some skating background that wish to continue on in advancing their skating skills.
 Adult Canskaters MUST be wearing a helmet on their sessions.
 Please read the Helmet policy on this page.